-Mike Robbins is an expert in teamwork, communication, and the power of appreciation and authenticity.
-He delivers keynote addresses, leads customized seminars, and works one-on-one in a way that empowers people and organizations to work together effectively and be more successful.
-Mike has inspired tens of thousands of people to reach new levels of awareness and success, both personally and professionally.
+As an expert in teamwork, leadership, and emotional intelligence, Mike delivers keynotes and seminars that empower people, leaders, teams, and organizations to work together effectively and be more successful.
 Through his speeches, seminars, consulting, and writing, Mike teaches important techniques that allow people to be more grateful, appreciative, and authentic with others and themselves.

-Mike has worked with some of America’s top organizations and institutions in the world, such as: Google, Wells Fargo, Microsoft, Charles Schwab, Twitter, Deloitte, the U.S. Department of Labor, Gap, New York Life Insurance, Stanford University, Chevron, Wells Fargo, Kaiser Permanente, Genentech, and many others.
-He is a member of the National Speakers Association and is one of less than 10% of the professional speakers in the world to have earned the prestigious Certified Speaking Professional (CSP) designation.
+His clients include some of the top organizations and institutions in the world, such as: Google, Wells Fargo, Microsoft, Charles Schwab, Twitter, Deloitte, the U.S. Department of Labor, Gap, New York Life, Stanford University, Chevron, eBay, Kaiser, UC Berkeley, Genentech, the San Francisco Giants, and many others.
+Mike is a member of the National Speakers Association and is one of less than 10% of the professional speakers in the world to have earned the prestigious Certified Speaking Professional (CSP) designation.

-Mike has been featured on ABC News, the Oprah radio network, in Forbes, the Washington Post, and many others.
-He is a regular contributor to Oprah.com, the Huffington Post, and CNN.com.
-Mike is also the host of his own radio show, “Nothing Changes Until You Do,” on Hay House Radio.
+He has been featured on ABC News, the Oprah radio network, in Forbes, the Washington Post, the Wall Street Journal, and many others.
+Since 2008 he has been a regular contributor to the Huffington Post.
+Mike previously hosted his own radio show, “Nothing Changes Until You Do,” on Hay House Radio.
 He’s the creator and host of the podcast, Bring Your Whole Self to Work.

-Prior to his speaking, writing, and coaching career, Mike was drafted by the New York Yankees.
-He turned the Yankees down and instead chose to play baseball at Stanford University.
-While at Stanford, he was a standout pitcher and he helped lead his team to the Pac-10 Conference Championship and an appearance in the College World Series.
-He was named to the All-Conference team, nominated as an academic All-American, and voted “Most Inspirational” by his fellow teammates.
-Mike was drafted by the Kansas City Royals out of Stanford and played three seasons of professional baseball with the Royals before arm injuries ended his playing career at the age of 24.
+Prior to his speaking, writing, and consulting career, Mike was drafted by the New York Yankees out of high school.
+He turned the Yankees down and instead chose to play baseball at Stanford University, where he pitched in the College World Series.
+He was drafted by the Kansas City Royals out of Stanford and played three seasons of professional baseball with the Royals organization before arm injuries ended his playing career while still in the minor leagues.

-After his athletic career was cut short by injuries, Mike worked in sales and business development for two Internet start-up companies.
-He had a great deal of success in a very short time in the dot-com world.
-When the dot-com “bubble” burst in 2000 and Mike was laid off, it allowed him to follow a deeper passion – helping and inspiring individuals and groups – and opened the door for Mike to start working full time as a speaker, author, and coach.
+After his athletic career was cut short by injuries, Mike worked in sales and business development for two Internet start-ups.
+When the dot-com bubble burst in 2000 and he was laid off, it allowed him to follow a deeper passion – empowering and inspiring people – and opened the door for him to start working full time as a speaker, author, and coach.

-In addition to earning his college degree from Stanford in American Studies with a specialization in race and ethnicity, Mike has continued to educate himself.
-He has extensively studied many disciplines of both personal and professional development, and received training from the nationally acclaimed Coaches Training Institute.
+In addition to earning a degree from Stanford in American Studies with a specialization in race and ethnicity, Mike has continued to educate himself.
+He has extensively studied many disciplines of both personal and professional development, and received training from the Coaches Training Institute.

-Mike lives in San Rafael, CA (San Francisco Bay Area) with his wife Michelle, and their two young daughters, Samantha and Annarose.
+Mike lives in Novato, CA (in the San Francisco Bay Area) with his wife Michelle, and their two daughters, Samantha and Annarose.

 SPEECH TITLES AND DESCRIPTIONS

 Appreciation is one of the most powerful, yet overlooked aspects of successfully motivating and empowering people and teams.
-According to the latest research in the fields of positive psychology and strengths-based leadership, when individuals and teams put more attention on what IS working, instead of focusing on “problems,” they thrive.
+According to the latest research in the fields of positive psychology and strengths-based leadership, when individuals and teams put more attention on what is working and their strengths, instead of focusing on problems and perceived weaknesses, they thrive.
 Through this program, which is based on the key principles of his book Focus on the Good Stuff, Mike Robbins illustrates exactly how appreciation impacts productivity, morale, and success.

-Authenticity is fundamental to trust, communication, and success.
-Now more than ever, individuals, teams, and organizations must utilize the power of authenticity in order to build trust, resolve conflicts, and create cohesion.
-Although it can be counter-intuitive and even scary, being real, honest, and even vulnerable are key elements to success and engagement.
+Authenticity is fundamental to relationships, communication, and success.
+Now more than ever, people, leaders, and teams must utilize the power of authenticity in order to build trust, resolve conflicts, and create cohesion.
+Some fascinating research in the field of emotional intelligence is proving that being real, honest, and even vulnerable are key elements to success and engagement.
 Through this program, which is based on the core principles of his book, Be Yourself, Mike Robbins illustrates exactly how authenticity impacts relationships, trust, and productivity.